- Federal Observers

 |La Salle County||11/01/76|

-Pursuant to Section 3(a), federal observers are authorized by court order in 5 political subdivisions in 4 states are currently certified by federal court order: Alabama (1), California (1), Louisiana (1), and New York (2).
+Pursuant to Section 3(a) of the Voting Rights Act, federal observers are currently authorized in 4 political subdivisions in 2 states by federal court order: Alaska (3) and Louisiana (1).

 Political subdivisions that are eligible for federal observers as a result of court orders under the Voting Rights Act: